Bros (British band): Careers after Bros

 Matt Goss began a solo career during the 1990s, enjoying chart success with singles "The Key" and "If You Were Here Tonight", and had his own Vegas Residency at The Palms, Caesars Palace and The Mirage.

-Luke Goss moved to the US and became a film actor, appearing in blockbuster hits such as Blade II and Hellboy II: The Golden Army.
+Luke Goss moved to the US and became a film actor, appearing in Hollywood movies such as Blade II and Hellboy II: The Golden Army.
 He starred in the UK film Interview with a Hitman in 2012 and released his directorial debut Your Move in 2018.

 Craig Logan became a songwriter and later an artist manager following his departure from the band in 1989.
-At the time he was going out with singer Kim Appleby and co-wrote many of her solo songs.
+At the time he was in a relationship with singer Kim Appleby and co-wrote many of her solo songs.
 From 2006 to 2010 he was the head of RCA Records in the UK, before launching his own management company.

 Reunion

 On 1 July 2008, singer Matt Goss told BBC News that he had spoken to the other members of the band and in principle they had agreed to reform, feeling that he and his bandmates "are finally at a place" where they could reunite.
 However, his brother Luke denied any plans of taking part in a reunion.
 On 14 September 2010, Matt Goss stated that the band would not be reuniting in the near future, saying that the moment had passed.

 On 19 August 2017 — 28 years to the day since the band's original farewell concert at Wembley Stadium. — Matt and Luke Goss played a 30th anniversary Bros concert at London's O2 Arena.
 Craig Logan wished the Goss brothers success with the concerts, but confirmed he was not interested in taking part in the reunion.
 A UK tour was scheduled, with a second date at the O2 Arena and shows in Manchester, Glasgow, Birmingham and Newcastle upon Tyne, but all the dates except the two shows in London and the show in Manchester were later cancelled, with the band blaming "unforeseen logistical circumstances".

 A documentary film of the brothers' reunion and the rehearsals and lead-up to the first concert at the O2 Arena, titled Bros: After the Screaming Stops, was shown on 18 October 2018 as part of the BFI London Film Festival and given a limited cinema release on 9 November 2018, with a DVD and digital release on 12 November.
 The film debuted at number one on the UK's Official Music Video Chart.
 It received its television debut on BBC Four on 23 December and became one of that year's Christmas television highlights due to its subsequent popularity on BBC iPlayer.

 Following the documentary's success, the duo played another concert at London's O2 Brixton Academy on 5 July 2019, followed by further UK tour dates.
 They also planned to re-record their debut album Push in a more contemporary style, and to release an album of new material in the future.